 - Provide a means to increase access to, and leverage funds from, other foundations that support art.

 - Revitalize Native art forms and practices through intergenerational knowledge transfer opportunities such as the master and apprentice model.

 Types of Projects / Programs

 - Grants to individual Native artists for their projects.

 - Grants to Tribes, Tribal nonprofits, and Native-led nonprofits for arts projects.

 Successful Applications will Demonstrate

-- How the proposed work will revitalize traditional or endangered Northwest Native art forms and practices including, but not limited to, basketry and fabric weaving, wood carving, beadwork, regalia making, dance, song, etc.
+- How the proposed work will revitalize Northwest Native art forms and practices including, but not limited to, basketry, weaving, carving, beadwork, regalia making, dance, song, etc.

-- How apprenticeships will encourage the sharing of cultural knowledge and techniques as well as the use of traditional materials for art expressions.
+- How apprenticeships will encourage the sharing of cultural knowledge and techniques and provide intergenerational learning opportunities.

-- That the organization/individual possesses the capacity to carry-out the proposed work.
+- That the applicant possesses the capacity to carry-out the proposed work.

 Please note, funding is limited to our service area: Washington, Oregon, Idaho, and Montana.